How to Choose an Eco-Friendly Yoga Mat

 Five Eco-Friendly Yoga Mats

-Manduka eKO Mat - Manduka mats have earned a reputation as the go-to mat in the yoga world.
-Their eKO Mat is a natural yoga mat made from sustainably harvested tree rubber.
-The foaming agents used to create the eKO are non-toxic.
+Manduka eko Mat - Manduka mats have earned a reputation as the go-to mat in the yoga world, and for good reason.
+Not only are their mats durable and long-lasting, but their line of eko Mats are natural yoga mats made from sustainably harvested tree rubber.
+The foaming agents used to create the eko material are non-toxic.
 What this means is that no toxic chemicals have gone into the manufacturing process to soften the rubber (ie: those pesky phthalates we discussed earlier).
 They offer a variety of thicknesses and designs, so there’s an environmentally friendly yoga mat for everyone.

 Prana - There are two great options from Prana.
 The Prana E.C.O yoga mat is constructed from 100% thermoplastic elastomer.
 It’s recyclable, UV resistant (won’t break down in the sun), lightweight, and PVC and chloride free.
 In addition, it’s closed cell construction prevents germs from absorbing into the mat.